ToniMich/aifootballtipster15/README.md

 ### 3. Set Up Environment Variables

+This project requires two separate environment files for local development:
+-   `.env.local` for the frontend (Vite).
-This project uses a single `.env.local` file in the root directory for both the frontend (Vite) and backend (Supabase Functions).
+-   `supabase/functions/.env` for the backend (Supabase Edge Functions).

 **First, start Supabase to get your local keys:**
 ```bash